After popular demand, here is our recipe for a traditional greek pie (with feta cheese and/or spinach).

 #19 : Enjoy!

 You may have noticed that there is no salt in the ingredients.
-It is by design, as the feta cheese is salty by nature.
+It is by design, as the feta cheese is naturaly salty.

 Feta cheese : you can find “Dodoni” feta chese in 200 gr or 400 gr packages at the Delhaize supermarkets.
-You can find 2 kg packages at the SANI store.
+You can find 1 kg or 2 kg packages at SANI or Fresh Med.

-Kaseri cheese : you can find some at the SANI store, but you can use Gooda cheese as well.
+Kaseri cheese : you can find some at SANI or Fresh Med, but you can use Gouda cheese as well, or even some other hard yellow cheese like Parmesan.

-Greek yugurt : you can find “Fage Total” yugurt at the Delheize supermarkets or “Kri Kri” yugurt at the Carrefour supermarkets.
+Greek yugurt : you can find “Fage Total” yugurt at the Delhaize supermarkets or “Kri Kri” yugurt at the Carrefour supermarkets.

-Greek traditional “fillo” puff dough : you can find “Zagorisio” greek traditional puff dough at the SANI store.
-I once found some other dough in the Colruyt supermarket but it did not taste very well.
+Greek traditional “fillo” puff dough : you can find “Zagorisio” or “Alfa Kihi” greek traditional puff dough at SANI or Fresh Med.
+I once tried to use “Fyllo” dough that I found at a Colruyt supermarket but it did not taste as good.